Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Acknowledgment

 \section{Acknowledgment}

-The authors thank Prof. Chen Shen from Tsinghua University for his valuable discussions on the background of the frequency control of power systems and useful advices on the simulations.
-Kaihua Xi thanks the China Scholarship Council for the financial support.
+The authors thank Prof. Chen Shen from Tsinghua University for his valuable discussions on this topic of the frequency control of power systems and useful advices on the simulations.
+Kaihua Xi thanks the China Scholarship Council for financial support.